Clip Oscillating Multi-Fan

 - Max operating temperature of 40 degrees C

-- Takes less space in grow room that regular standing fan
+- Takes much less space in grow room than a standard fan

 - Can be placed almost anywhere